How to tell the difference between real and fake leather

 Fake leather, on the other hand, is likely to be suspiciously uniform and flat and should not be three-dimensional.

-Real leather comes from the hide of an animal and is often noted for it’s distinct “leather smell.”
+Real leather comes from animal hide and is often noted for its distinct “leather smell.”
 This test is not perfect but can sometimes help to determine authenticity.
 If the material has a unique natural and earthy smell to it, it is likely real leather.

-Fake Leather may have a less noticeable smell or it may smell more like chemicals depending on the materials used.
+Fake leather smells quite different and may have a less noticeable smell or it may smell more like chemicals depending on the materials used.